jdsham/hf-ai-agents-course/docs/src/DESIGN.md

 **Direct Dependencies with Other Components**: None

 **Internal Logic**:
-1. Check if current_step equals "critic_planner"
+1. Handle critic decisions and set next step accordingly using elif control structure:
-2. If current_step is "critic_planner":
+   - If current_step is "critic_planner":
      - Check if critic_planner_decision equals "approve"
      - If critic_planner_decision is "approve":
+       - Log "Planner approved."
        - Check if length of research_steps list is greater than 0
        - If research_steps has items, set next_step to "researcher"
        - If research_steps is empty, set next_step to "expert"
      - If critic_planner_decision is "reject":
        - Set next_step to "planner"
        - Increment planner_retry_count by 1
-3. Check if current_step equals "critic_researcher"
+       - Log "Planner rejected.
+Retry count: {planner_retry_count}"
-4. If current_step is "critic_researcher":
+2. If current_step is "critic_researcher":
    - Check if critic_researcher_decision equals "approve"
    - If critic_researcher_decision is "approve":
+     - Log "Researcher approved."
      - Check if current_research_index + 1 is greater than or equal to length of research_steps
      - If all research steps completed, set next_step to "expert"
      - If more research steps remain, set next_step to "researcher"
    - If critic_researcher_decision is "reject":
      - Set next_step to "researcher"
      - Increment researcher_retry_count by 1
-5. Check if current_step equals "critic_expert"
+     - Log "Researcher rejected.
+Retry count: {researcher_retry_count}"
-6. If current_step is "critic_expert":
+3. If current_step is "critic_expert":
    - Check if critic_expert_decision equals "approve"
    - If critic_expert_decision is "approve":
+     - Log "Expert approved."
      - Set next_step to "finalizer"
    - If critic_expert_decision is "reject":
      - Set next_step to "expert"
      - Increment expert_retry_count by 1
+     - Log "Expert rejected.
+Retry count: {expert_retry_count}"
-7. Handle initial state and non-critic steps:
+4. Handle initial state and non-critic steps using elif:
-   - Check if current_step is empty string or equals "input"
-   - If current_step is empty or "input", set next_step to "planner"
+   - If current_step is empty string or equals "input", set next_step to "planner"
    - If current_step equals "planner", set next_step to "critic_planner"
    - If current_step equals "researcher", set next_step to "critic_researcher"
    - If current_step equals "expert", set next_step to "critic_expert"
-8. Return the updated state
+5. Return the updated state

 **Pseudocode**:
 ```